martin-nef/shitbox-infra/README.md

 # shitbox-infra

-Infrastructure-as-code for a home server (Lenovo ThinkCentre) running containerised apps via Docker Compose, with [playit.gg](https://playit.gg) tunnels for public access.
+Infrastructure-as-code for a home server (Lenovo ThinkCentre) running containerised apps via Docker Compose, with [playit.gg](https://playit.gg) tunnel as an option for public access.

 ## Prerequisites